Baturité Massif: A Scenic Destination in Ceará

 • Access: CE 004 / CE 114 / CE-065

-Situated at an altitude of 700 metres, Mulungu is known for its shade-grown coffee and has several points of interest, such as the Sítio Nova Holanda, the Church of São Sebastião and the São Sebastião Staircase.
+Situated at an altitude of 700 metres, Mulungu is renowned for its shade-grown coffee and boasts a number of points of interest, such as Sítio Nova Holanda, São Sebastião Church and the São Sebastião Staircase.

 Sítio São Roque em Mulungu CE

-In Guaramiranga, don’t miss the opportunity to visit Pico Alto, which offers temperatures between 12ºC and 15ºC and a panoramic view of the entire region.
-The road linking the towns of Baturité, Guaramiranga and Pacoti is winding, so it’s important to drive carefully.
+In Guaramiranga, don’t miss the chance to visit Pico Alto, which offers temperatures of between 12°C and 15°C and a panoramic view of the entire region.
+The road linking the towns of Baturité, Guaramiranga and Pacoti is winding, so it’s important to drive with care.

 This post is also on: Português English Deutsch Español Français